r-a-dobson/BIOWELL/README.md

 Nawrath, M., Dallimer, M., Austen, G.E., Fish, R. and Davies, Z.G., 2023.
 BIO-WELL: The development and validation of a human wellbeing scale that measures responses to biodiversity.
-Journal of Environmental Psychology, 85, p.101921.*</span>
+Journal of Environmental Psychology, 85, p.101921.*\*\*

-## <span style="color:#0097AD; font-weight:bold">Benefits of BIO-WELL </span>
+## Benefits of BIO-WELL

-- Include stem questions that specifically ask participants to consider their wellbeing in relation to <span style="color:#004A86; font-weight:bold">different elements of biodiversity</span>, such as species diversity, ecological processes, and attributes like sounds.
+- Include stem questions that specifically ask participants to consider their wellbeing in relation to **different elements of biodiversity**, such as species diversity, ecological processes, and attributes like sounds.

-- Captures the <span style="color:#004A86; font-weight:bold">holistic
-  experience of biodiversity</span> by situating participants within a natural environment and incorporates a biopsychosocial-spiritual model of wellbeing, including <span style="color:#004A86; font-weight:bold">physical, emotional, cognitive, social, and spiritual domains of wellbeing</span>
+- Captures the **holistic experience of biodiversity** by situating participants within a natural environment and incorporates a biopsychosocial-spiritual model of wellbeing, including **physical, emotional, cognitive, social, and spiritual domains of wellbeing**

-- Combines measures of the environment and wellbeing into a <span style="color:#004A86; font-weight:bold">single scale</span>
+- Combines measures of the environment and wellbeing into a **single scale**

-- Applicable to <span style="color:#004A86; font-weight:bold">diverse
-  research settings</span>, including scenario-based studies, in situ evaluations, and studies that incorporate measures of actual and perceived biodiversity.
+- Applicable to **diverse research settings**, including scenario-based studies, in situ evaluations, and studies that incorporate measures of actual and perceived biodiversity.

-- The scale’s qualitative underpinning and strong psychometric properties make it a <span style="color:#004A86; font-weight:bold">reliable and valid instrument</span>.
+- The scale’s qualitative underpinning and strong psychometric properties make it a **reliable and valid instrument**.

-- It has been developed with input from the target population and <span style="color:#004A86; font-weight:bold">minimizes participant burden</span> by using a small number of response items.
+- It has been developed with input from the target population and **minimizes participant burden** by using a small number of response items.

-# <span style="color:#0097AD; font-weight:bold">Package features </span>
+# Package features

-1)  <span style="color:#004A86; font-weight:bold">Customization</span>:
-    Adapt the scale to diverse research settings and environments.
+1)  **Customization**: Adapt the scale to diverse research settings and environments.
 Whether you’re studying woodlands, wetlands, urban parks, or other ecological contexts, the `BIO-WELL` package allows for easy modification of stem questions and attributes to suit the specific environment under investigation.

-2)  <span style="color:#004A86; font-weight:bold">Validity and
-    Reliability</span>: Leverage the strength of the BIO-WELL scale, which has undergone rigorous validation and psychometric evaluation in previous studies.
+2)  **Validity and Reliability**: Leverage the strength of the BIO-WELL scale, which has undergone rigorous validation and psychometric evaluation in previous studies.
 Benefit from a robust measurement tool that ensures the quality of data collected through your custom surveys.

-3)  <span style="color:#004A86; font-weight:bold">Seamless
-    Integration</span>: The `BIO-WELL` package seamlessly integrates
-    with the R statistical programming environment, offering a familiar and efficient platform for survey design and analysis.
+3)  **Seamless Integration**: The `BIO-WELL` package seamlessly integrates with the R statistical programming environment, offering a familiar and efficient platform for survey design and analysis.

     - Effortlessly upload your BIO-WELL surveys to the free **Shiny Server** to share surveys with participants online.